Code-Institute-Submissions/VKirijanova-Impulse_NovResub/README.md

     By pressing shopping bag user can see all order, review number and securely purchase package and join gym.

 ### Issues ###
 1. Issue with wevhook handler, especially handle_payment_intent_succeeded.
-Couldn't solve issue
+2. Pictures are not uploading only on club facilities.
+Error showing that file cannot be find, but pictures are correctly upload to AWS and are in gitpod media folder.
+Images dissapear after uploading to AWS, packages some pictures I put back as admin website, but facilities could't find solution.

 # Deployment #